Trackunit/developer-hub/api-docs/assets-api-introduction.md

 >
 > The Assets API currently does not support onboarding or offboarding assets with the MACHINE asset type.
 Furthermore, the telematics devices are currently limited to Bluetooth telematics devices.
 See the [Machine Onboarding API](https://app.swaggerhub.com/apis-docs/trackunit.com/machine-onboarding/1.0.46) for those operations for now.

-## Interface

-The API expose an OpenAPI JSON REST interface that you can call directly using your OAuth 2.0 access token.
-See [Access IRIS APIs](../reference/access-token) for further details on how to obtain an access token.

 ## Concepts

 Assets are core entities that represent various machines, equipment, tools and attachments on the Iris platform.
 The handles provided in the API's endpoints allow for easy asset management intended for system-to-system integration.